 Place the waste board under the workpiece blank and clamp them to the CNC table using hold-down clamps.
-Install a 1⁄4" straight bit in the collet of your router or spindle and set the speed to 17,500 RPM.
+Install a 1⁄4" straight bit in the collet of your router and set the speed to approximatley 90%.
 Zero the X-, Y-, and Z-axes.